-Background knowledge on the SAP will be introduced during the first part of the course (Module I and Module II).
-In the second part of the course, continued work on the SAP will be supported via online SAP Coaching Sessions and Webinars.
-The third and last part of the course will offer participants the opportunity to reflect on the implementation of their SAPs and other reform projects discussed during the training.
+Background knowledge on the SAP will be introduced during the first part of the course (Module 0, Module I and Module II).
+In the next part of the course, continued work on the SAP will be supported via online SAP Coaching Sessions and Webinars.
+The last part of the course will offer participants the opportunity to reflect on the implementation of their SAPs and other reform projects discussed during the training.

 Given that the entire content of the course is closely interrelated, participants are required to confirm their full availability to attend all onsite and/or online trainings prior to admission.

 The following list shows the provisional schedule of the course, subject to change according to global travel restrictions at that time.
 All modules are expected to be conducted onsite (option A), unless otherwise indicated.
 The final decision regarding the conduction of the modules will be made no later than 31 August 2022 for Module I and Module II, and no later than 15 February 2023 for Module III.
 Should Module III be conducted onsite, the location of the module would be announced on the same date.

 - Online, from 16:00 to 20:00 (UTC+2 / Central European Summer Time – CEST)

 Module I: 10–14 October 2022 (onsite) or 3–14 October 2022 (online)

 - Option A: onsite in Saarbrücken, Germany (plus necessary travel time).